Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 #### Building release notes locally

-Building The release notes are part of the standard qiskit-ibmq-provider documentation builds.
+Building The release notes are part of the standard qiskit-ibm documentation builds.
 To check what the rendered html output of the release notes will look like for the current state of the repo you can run:
 `tox -edocs` which will build all the documentation into `docs/_build/html`